jmcerrejon/misapuntesde/src/2013/09/searching-collaborator-for-porting-games-in-allegro-and-sdl.md

 ---
 id: 280
 title: Searching collaborator for porting games in Allegro and SDL
+description: Searching collaborator for porting games in Allegro and SDL
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-09-28 08:15:00